 For investors, the day to day fluctuations of Bitcoin and other altcoins may not be particularly relevant, especially if they plan to remain invested for some time yet.
 For businesses, however, the way a single coin can be worth different amounts day to day makes it difficult to know what to charge for services and how to count earnings.
 This gets especially complicated if a company is trying to make payments in bitcoins.

 Lack of Regulation

-Although some governments are stepping in and looking for ways to better regulate the cryptocurrencies—Russia and China are two recent, well reported examples, the financial sector remains specialized in dealing with fiat currencies, those backed by the community’s good faith in a nation-state.
-Countries often feel that the laws must be rewritten in order to include digital alternative currencies, which is a time consuming process.
+Although some governments are stepping in and looking for ways to better regulate cryptocurrencies—Russia and China are two recent, well-reported examples, the financial sector remains specialized in dealing with fiat currencies, those backed by the community’s good faith in a nation-state.
+Countries often feel that the laws must be rewritten in order to include digital alternative currencies, which is a time-consuming process.

 This leaves many businesses feeling a bit like they’re in the Wild West of financial possibilities when they start dealing with Bitcoins, and they’re not entirely wrong.
+Yet, it’s crucial to remember that while cryptocurrencies offer a plethora of advantages, the online information landscape is ever-changing, requiring businesses to stay updated on regulatory shifts and technological advancements.
 It is important to remember that the currency is still very new, and is often still treated like a commodity rather than a currency by those who own it.
 This dramatically changes how it is reported on taxes, how it is used as payments, and more.

 None of this is directly against a business choosing to accept Bitcoins, just a statement that companies need to remain abreast of any legal changes associated with the technology.